 There is no substitute for effective political organization.
 Slogans, advertising, speakers, rallies, workshops, or anything else is relatively meaningless without organization.

 Many who survived the 1964 debacle must credit solid organization for their presence in the 89th Congress.

-It is doubtful any of us can suggest revolutionary ideas to revise the 1964 results, but certainly in the struggle to preserve a 2-party system, effective "organization" is the key.
+It is doubtful any of us can suggest revolutionary ideas to reverse the 1964 results, but certainly in the struggle to preserve a two-party system, effective "organization" is the key.

-You must have good candidates--good ideas--guidance--issues--money.
+You must have good candidates--good ideas--guidance-issues--money.
 We also know that what works in one area "flops" in another, but organization is a necessity these days everywhere.

-Many here are from districts represented in the last Congress by a Republican and are now faced with the difficult task of unseating an incumbent.
-To refresh your recollection remember that while 41 Republican candidates lost by a margin of less than 3%--39 Republican incumbents were defeated -- that 6 seats held by Republicans who voluntarily retired were lost -- that 49 Republicans, myself included, won by less than 55%.
+Many here are from Districts represented by a Democrat and are faced with the difficult task of unseating an incumbent.
+This is also true in traditional Republican areas.
+To refresh your recollection, remember that while 41 Republican candidates lost by a margin of less than 3%-39 Republican incumbents were defeated-that 6 seats held by Republicans who voluntarily retired were lost-that 49 Republicans, myself included, won by less than 55%.

-Add to this the determination of L.B.J. to "re-ink" his rubber stamp in 1966 -- as evidenced recently that 20 public relations experts were employed by the Democrat National Committee to crank out press releases, speeches, etc., for the 71 new Democrats in the House.
-Considering the multitude of gimmicks the party in power can employ, YOUR task is indeed monumental.
+Add to this the determination of L.B.J. to "re-ink" his rubber stamp in 1966--as evidenced recently that 20 public relations experts were employed by the Democrat National Committee to crank out press releases, speeches, etc., for the 71 new Democrats in the House.
+Considering the multitude of gimmicks the party in power can employ, your task is indeed monumental.

-In 1962 -- following Congressional redistricting in Kansas -- Kansas' new lstage Diss trict was occupied by Encongression the collections at the Date Archives University of Kachapleting a first term in a Congressional district containing 26 counties.
-A Democrat in his 3rd term was representing a district with 33 counties.
-The new District was composed of all my 26 counties and 32 of his 33 -- a total of 58 counties -- an area of some 50,000 square miles (larger in area, for example, than the state of Pennsylvania, Ohio, or New York) and a population of approximately 550,000.
+In 1962--following Congressional redistricting in Kansas-Kansas's new 1st District was occupied by 2 Congressmen--and one had to go.
+I was completing a first term in a Congressional District containing 26 counties.
+A Democrat in his third term was representing a District with 33 counties.
+The new District was composed of my 26 counties and 32 of his 33-a total of 58 counties--an area of some 50,000 square miles (larger in area, for example, than the state of Pennsylvania, Ohio, or New York) and a population of approximately 550,000.
 The area represented by the Democrat had 50,000 more population than our District and in three previous elections the composite results indicated the new District was a "close" one.
-The point is -- there was a job to be done --.
+The point is--there was a job to be done.